 Josef Ganz behind the wheel of his Ardie-Ganz prototype.

 The rolling chassis in the workshop.
 You can see the tube chassis and sprung half rear axles.
 The engine is placed ahead of the axles.

-The Adler 'maikafer' (May-beetle) unveiled in 1931 was basically an improved Ardie, but its performance was mediocre as the car's anemic 200cc single cylinder water cooled 5 hp two-stroke could barely push it along at 40kph.
-Two passengers could be seated in scarcely disguised discomfort in the tiny vehicle.
-Ganz wanted to put the car into immediate production and improve the design later, but despite Ganz' enthusiastic promotion Adler decided not to proceed.
-The fact of the matter was that the maikafer was closer akin to the cyclecars of the early 1920s than the 'people's car's of the 1930s and the maikafer and its kind were simply no longer practical and only a single example was built.
+The Adler 'maikafer' (May-beetle) unveiled in 1931 was an improved Ardie but its performance was mediocre as the car's anemic 200cc single cylinder water cooled 5 hp two-stroke could barely push it along at 40kph.
+Two passengers could be crammed uncomfortably into the tiny vehicle.
+However, the maikafer was only a working prototype not a production vehicle.
+Ganz believed that was enough interest to warrant putting it into immediate production and improve the design later, but Adler decided not to proceed.

 Josef Ganz is joined in the maikafer by aerodynamic streamlining specialist, Paul Jaray.